4 Success Habits to Maximize Your Potential

 Success Habit #4

 Make sure that your future avoids being doomed.
 Seize the future!
 Our current habits got us where we are now.
-If we don’t do things differently, we will experience the same results in the future.
+If we do not do things differently, we will experience the same results in the future.
 Small things done differently in strategic places creates major impact With our disruptive world, continuous improvement is a critical success factor for anyone.
 Finally, remember this, with these four success habits, “success is a state of being not a destination or journey.”